Gabriola Health Care Foundation

 Part 9 —Officers

-55. The officers will be elected by the directors from among their number at the first meeting of the directors following an annual general meeting of the society, and from time to time as may be required in the event of a vacancy occurring during the term of office of an officer.
+55. The officers will be elected by the directors from among their number at the first meeting of the directors following an annual general meeting of the Society, and from time to time as may be required in the event of a vacancy occurring during the term of office of an officer.
+A director, other than the president, may hold more than one position.

 56. If a successor is not elected, the person previously elected or appointed to an office continues to hold that office.